Sri Vyasaraja pratista Hanuman

 Bichale

 Sri Appanacharya house, Bichali Sri Appanacharya the great devotee of Sri Guru Rayaru was born in the village nearer to present Mantralaya by name Bhikshaalaya – presently Bichale.
-The village Bichale is on the bank of Tungabhadra River, on the other side of Mantralaya.
+The village Bichale is on the bank of the Tungabhadra River, on the other side of Mantralaya.
 Tungabhadra is moving with grace near this place and is a delight to the eyes.
 The place has a great historical connection with the Sri Madhvacharya.
-It is said that this great philosopher had established Sri Ugra Narashimha here in the banks of the river and performed pooja.
-Sri Vyasaraja -earlier incarnation of Guru Sri Raghavendra- had also visited this place and installed a Sri Hanuman vigraha and worshiped.
+It is said that this great philosopher had established Sri Ugra Narasimha here on the banks of the river and performed pooja.
+Sri Vyasaraja -an earlier incarnation of Guru Sri Raghavendra- had also visited this place and installed a Sri Hanuman vigraha and worshiped.

 Sri Appanacharya

 Sri Appanacharya who had served Guru Sri Raghavendra was born and lived in this village.
-He was born to Sri Ramasubbanacharya a great scholar, and the Jahagirdar of twenty eight villages.
-Wealthy Sri Ramasubbanacharya was well versed with the Dwaita philosophy of Sri Madhvacharya, and had taught his son Appanacharya also the necessity of the same.
-Sri Appanacharya turned out be a great master of the philosophy and a great scholar of his time.
-He started teaching the Dwaita philosophy to the pupil from nearby villages.
+He was born to Sri Ramasubbanacharya a great scholar, and the Jahagirdar of twenty-eight villages.
+Wealthy Sri Ramasubbanacharya was well versed in the Dwaita philosophy of Sri Madhvacharya and had taught his son Appanacharya also the necessity of the same.
+Sri Appanacharya turned out to be a great master of philosophy and a great scholar of his time.
+He started teaching the Dwaita philosophy to the pupils from nearby villages.
 He was so apt in teaching that his fame spread to other places also.
-So much so that his Gurukulam attracted pupil from many far off places.
+So much so that his Gurukulam attracted pupils from many far-off places.

 The place Bhikshaalaya